 Comet 19P/Borrelly was discovered by Alphonse Louis Nicolas Borrelly on Dec.
 28, 1904 in Marseilles, France.

 Borrelly follows an elliptical orbit around the Sun, looping from inside the orbit of Mars to outside the orbit of Jupiter and back again.
 It is a "Jupiter-family comet," with an orbital period of fewer than 20 years that has been significantly modified by the gravity of Jupiter.
 (Astronomers have discovered hundreds of Jupiter family comets.)

-Deep Space 1 flew by comet Borrelly on Sept.
+Deep Space 1 encountered comet Borrelly on Sept.
 22, 2001.
-Traveling at a speed of 10.25 miles (16.5 kilometers ) per second (more than 37,000 mph, or almost 60,000 kph), Deep Space 1 flew just 1,367 miles (2,200 kilometers) above Borrelly's nucleus.
-This spacecraft captured the best-resolution pictures of any comet's nucleus at the time and collected other valuable scientific data as well.
+Flying by a speed of 10.3 miles (16.6 kilometers) per second (more than 37,000 mph, or almost 60,000 kph), Deep Space 1 traveled just 1,349 miles (2,171 kilometers) from Borrelly's nucleus.
+This spacecraft captured the best pictures of any comet's nucleus at the time and collected other valuable scientific data as well.

 How Comet 19P/Borrelly Got Its Name

 Comets are usually named for their discoverer(s) or for the name of the observatory/telescope used in the discovery.
-Since Alphonse Borrelly discovered this comet it is named for him.
-The letter "P" indicates that 19P/Borrelly is a "periodic" comet.
-Periodic comets have an orbital period of less than 200 years.
+Since Alphonse Borrelly discovered this comet, it is named for him.
+The letter "P" indicates that 19P/Borrelly is a "periodic" comet, meaning it has an orbital period of less than 200 years.